 |Excellent||Advanced Open Water / CMAS **||90.0||--||18.5369084734||-77.8875732422|

-For more information concerning snorkeling, including tips and suggestions skilled divers as well as beginners, check out this extensive discussion of diving in the Caribbean.
+To learn more about snorkeling, including useful tips and suggestions for both "old pros" and beginners, check out this exhaustive discussion of scuba diving in the Caribbean.

 Jamaica has plenty of beautiful sights for both snorkeling and diving, but it is always best to keep safety in mind when planning the underwater aspect of your vacation.